FelipeLacerdaAmorim/HorizonEvents/README.md

 Event menagement application build with .NET 5 and Angular 13.

 ## Back-end
-First thing you need to do is download .NET 5 sdk on the Microsoft website.
+First thing you need to do is download .NET 5 sdk (Microsoft website).
 Than, in the HorizonEvents.API folder, run:

 `dotnet build`